-Prerequisite: Stagecraft 1-2
+Prerequisite: Stagecraft 1-2 with a "C" or higher and teacher recommendation

 THEATRICAL DESIGN PRODUCTION 1-2

 Students enrolled in this course will apply concepts learned in previous stagecraft courses in all areas of technical theater.
 Students will read and technically analyze play/musical productions and take leadership roles in the technical dimension of school productions which include: designing and building sets, operating theatrical riggings, designing and leading the lighting, sound, properties, makeup, costume, stage management, publicity/house and marketing crews.
 They will also assist the technical director during school productions--inside and outside of class, while maintaining focus on safety in all operations and procedures.
 Students must critique the production process in CHS productions and complete other projects related to technical theater.
 Students are required to attend and critique all CHS play and musical productions.
 This course is for Central High School students only.